seydx/homebridge-sonybravia-platform/README.md

 - ISSUE: At the moment it is not possible to deactivate a CEC device or shutting it down, this plugin activates the "Home APP" setted in config.json instead

-- TODO: create option to expose other Inputs like Scart, Composite, Screen mirroring
+- ~~TODO: create option to expose other Inputs like Scart, Composite, Screen mirroring~~
 - ~~TODO: Bulb for volume up/down~~
 - ~~TODO: Service to switch between apps~~
-- TODO: Service to switch netween Channels
+- TODO: Service to switch between Channels

 ## Contributing